gsingh510/Diseases_Machine_Learning/README.md

 ## Installation

 1. Clone the repository.
+2. Open the [Project4Group3Final](https://github.com/gsingh510/Diseases_Machine_Learning/tree/44f7832aef4e4b69a4c114b67fd2cd8a16fd4271/Project4Group3Final) folder in VS code.
-2. Install required Python packages via the "requirements.txt" file before running the Webapp.py [Requirements File Link](https://github.com/gsingh510/Diseases_Machine_Learning/blob/44f7832aef4e4b69a4c114b67fd2cd8a16fd4271/Project4Group3Final/requirements.txt)
+3. Please install the required Python packages via the "requirements.txt" file before running the Webapp.py [Requirements File Link](https://github.com/gsingh510/Diseases_Machine_Learning/blob/44f7832aef4e4b69a4c114b67fd2cd8a16fd4271/Project4Group3Final/requirements.txt)
+4. Once the Flask App server is online, take your Dash http enviorment and open in a new tab (preferably Google Chrome).
+5. Once opened you will be able to interact with the Dashboard and run the Machine Learning Model.

 ## Features